 Olivia Ovenden is a senior staff writer writing for online and print at Esquire Magazine.
 She predominantly covers culture: writing trend pieces, interviews and reviews on film, television, books and music.
-She also covers politics, mental health, social media, and internet rabbit holes, with recent essay topics including obscure Reddit trends, the visible effects of our film-it-all age of Instagram Stories, and how sites of natural beauty are being trampled for the perfect shot.
+She also covers politics, mental health, social media, and internet rabbit holes, with recent feature topics including the visible effects of our film-it-all age of Instagram Stories, and how sites of natural beauty are being trampled for the perfect shot.

 Previously, she was a features writer at the Telegraph Magazine, and has also written for ELLE, Stylist and Resident Advisor.
-She grew up in London, received a 2:1 in English Literature with Creative Writing from the University of Birmingham, is a graduate of the Faber Academy and is currently writing her first novel.
+She grew up in London and in 2012 received a 2:1 in English Literature with Creative Writing from the University of Birmingham.
+She is a graduate of the Faber Academy and is currently writing her first novel.

 I first realised Instagram Stories had changed my friends while sitting outside a pub earlier this year.
 It was the point in a Friday night when drinks begin to linger on the table as everyone privately debates whether to go home.